marioceron/DS4A_Integrated_Risk_Information_Map_Final_Project_Team03_2019/README.md

 # /latexDocuments:
-* /project: Reports and images in Latex format and PDF format: Report_project_final.pdf
+* /project: Reports and images in Latex format and PDF format: Report_project_final.pdf and 5 incremental deliveries versions of the report.

 # /presentation:
 * pptx presentation, movie and animated gif.